-The following list contains the free WordPress plugins that I install on almost every site I build.
+The following list contains the essential WordPress plugins that I install on almost every site I build.
 I find them nearly essential to a fast, secure, high-performing, user-friendly WordPress site.

 All of these WordPress plugins are created & maintained by experienced developers, updated frequently, and highly rated by their users.
 And of course, best of all, they’re free.

-No matter what type of site you run, consider installing these free WordPress plugins.
+No matter what type of site you run, consider installing these essential WordPress plugins.

 - iThemes Security